-Our village healers ... with medicines and with mantrams ... have a philosophy of not asking for money.
+Our village healers, treating with medicines and with mantrams, have a philosophy of not asking for money.
 Bhagavanthayya would also not ask for any money for treating snake bites, and would only take what was given.
-This was one of the requirements for this treatment, he said.
+This was one of the requirements for having the power to heal, he said.

 The elder bone setter at Kallur, now dead, would not even look at the money given, but would just stuff it into his pocket.
 He did not care to know who gave what.

 Of course, people would always pay the best they could afford.
 But the concept of making a living as a doctor is not common – and such doctors were usually doing farming as their main occupation.